bmaltais/kohya_ss/README.md

 At this time, containers are recommended to use the launcher.py method for installation recommended here: [Bypass Python, Python TK, and Git install checks](#bypass-some)

+It is also recommended to use a configuration file (install_config.yml) to incorporate in your container builds for reproducibility.
+See [Configuration File](#configuration-file) for more info.

 For running the containers it is recommended to use launcher.py as the entrypoint with the `-x` option to skip all installation steps and run the GUI.
 The [GUI CLI arguments](#command-line-arguments) can be used in addition to this.

 ### Runpod